adnanb59/jetbrains-academy-easy/README.md

 These include:

 - **Coffee Machine:** Simulate a real-world coffee machine
-- **Encryption-Decryption:** encrypt and decrypt texts and messages using algorithms
-- **Flashcards:** Program to memorize data using flashcards
 - **Tic-Tac-Toe:** The game
 - **Simple Chatty Bot:** Simple bot